dattv/ML-DL-Lecture-Notes/README.md

-This repository for noting some resource that may help myselft in studying ML/DL
+This repository for noting some resources that may help me in studying ML/DL
 # ML/DL - Lecture notes

 [1]  Deep learning for Vision (instructor Yannis Avrithis) - (Univ of Rennes1)